Climbing Ama Dablam Expedition

 Cost & Dates

-The cost mentioned on our website is for 6 to 12 people in a group.
-This trip can be organized as a private depending on group size and a minimum of two people upon request.
-However, our cost depends upon:-
+The Ama Dablam Expedition cost mentioned on our website is for 5 to 15 climbers in a group.
+This expedition can be organized as private, depending on group size and a minimum of two people, upon request.
+However, our cost depends upon the following:

-• The trip cost depends upon the group size
+• The Ama Dablam Expedition cost depends upon the group size

 • Hotel accommodation category and client’s budget

-• This trekking itinerary can be modified according to your time and requirements.
+• This trekking and expedition itinerary can be modified according to your time and requirements.

 • The price shall be adjusted in our mutual understanding if the client intends to add some extra services.

-• The cost is also affected by Trekking Guides, Assistant Guides, and extra porters.
+• The cost is also affected by the climbing guide and an extra climbing guide.

 Cost Includes: